gyrdym/ml_preprocessing/README.md

 Apparently, it is needed to explain input parameters.

-- **labelName** - name of column, that contains dependant variables
+- **labelName** - name of a column, that contains dependant variables
 - **columns** - a set of intervals, representing which columns one needs to read.
 The intervals are supposed to be [closed](http://mathworld.wolfram.com/ClosedInterval.html)
 - **rows** - the same as **columns**, but in this case it's being described, which rows one needs to read